Approach Considerations

 Indications for Intervention

-Children and adolescents with catheter LVOT peak-to-peak (or Doppler mean) gradient of 50 mm Hg or more should have surgical intervention, similar to what is indicated in patients with valvar aortic stenosis.
+Children and adolescents with Doppler mean gradients of 50 mm Hg or more should have surgical intervention, similar to what is indicated in patients with valvar aortic stenosis.

-Prevention of aortic regurgitation is usually not an indication for surgical intervention in those with mild LVOT obstruction.[12]
+Prevention of aortic regurgitation is usually not an indication for surgical intervention in those with mild left ventricular outflow tract (LVOT) obstruction.
+[17] Progression from no or trace aortic valve insufficiency to a more significant grade is an indication for surgical intervention in an effort to prevent worsening insufficiency in the future.
 Tunnel-like SAS should have an early surgical intervention.

 Interventional Procedures

-Tunnel-type of subaortic stenosis (subvalvular aortic stenosis [SAS]).
-MV = mitral valve.
-Percutaneous balloon dilation of discrete SAS has been reported and can substantially reduce the LVOT pressure gradient.
-However, relief of LVOT obstruction is relatively brief.
-Therefore, balloon dilation is not typically thought to be useful in SAS.
+Percutaneous balloon dilation of discrete subvalvar aortic stenosis (SAS) has been infrequently reported as successful in reducing the left ventricular outflow tract (LVOT) pressure gradient and, usually, relief is relatively brief.
+Balloon dilation is not typically considered to be useful in SAS.

 The surgery of choice for discrete fibromuscular SAS is complete resection with myotomy, with or without myomectomy through an aortotomy.
 Children, adolescents, and young adults with clinically significant aortic regurgitation may require aortic valve repair or replacement.